AshIsbitt/NodePacker/Readme.md

 ## Installation and running

-To download this repo, please run: `LOREM IPSUM`
+To download this repo, please run: `git clone git@github.com:AshIsbitt/NodePacker.git`

 Note that to continue, you may need to edit lines 10, 12 and 13 of `packer.json` to your local SSH key and AWS Subnet.